abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 faith.
 It can also serve as a foundation for our meditation.
-If we feel dejected because our *samādhi* meditation isn’t working, or whatever, we can return to this one idea: *The Buddha existed and was fully enlightened*.
-It is easily accessible to us and uplifting.
+If we feel dejected because our *samādhi* meditation isn’t working, or whatever, we can return to this one idea: *The Buddha existed and was fully enlightened.* It is easily accessible to us and uplifting.
 As we return to this one idea, over and over again, we may well find that it trumps all our doubts and difficulties.